Urban Land Institute: ULI Center for Real Estate Economics and Capital Markets

-Randall Lewis Center for Sustainability in Real Estate
+ULI Randall Lewis Center for Sustainability in Real Estate

 The Randall Lewis Center for Sustainability in Real Estate, formerly known as the ULI Center for Sustainability, was launched in 2014 to promote healthy, resilient, and energy efficient development.
 It houses ULI’s Building Healthy Places Initiative, the Urban Resilience program, and the Greenprint Center for Building Performance.
 The Building Healthy Places Initiative focuses on improving the health of people and communities in development.
 The ULI Urban Resilience program provides ULI members, the public, and communities across the United States with information on how to be more resilient in the face of climate change and other environmental vulnerabilities.

+The ULI Randall Lewis Center for Sustainability in Real Estate, formerly known as the ULI Center for Sustainability, was launched in 2014 to promote healthy, resilient, and low-carbon development and communities.
 The center was renamed in January 2022 to honor real estate developer Randall Lewis after he donated $10 million to support ULI’s sustainability programs.

+The Center houses ULI’s Building Healthy Places Initiative, Urban Resilience program, and Greenprint Center for Building Performance.
+It is leading ULI’s work to help the real estate industry achieve net zero carbon emissions by 2050.

+The Building Healthy Places Initiative focuses on improving the health of people and communities.
+Building Healthy Places helps members take action on opportunities to enhance health and social and racial equity through their professional practice and leadership in communities.

+The BHP Initiative produces at least three major reports per year.
+This research includes the 2022 report, Ten Principles for Embedding Racial Equity in Real Estate Development, and the 2015 report, Building Healthy Places Toolkit: Strategies for Enhancing Health in the Built Environment.
+Learning programs include the ULI Health Leaders Network, the Randall Lewis Mentorship program, a biannual forum series, and a book club.
+The Initiative helps District Councils engage on pressing land use issues, including equitable access to parks and the revitalization of commercial corridors.

+The ULI Urban Resilience program is focused on how buildings and cities can be more resilience to impacts of climate change and other environmental vulnerabilities.
+The Urban Resilience program works with ULI members to provide technical assistance, advance knowledge through research, and catalyze the adoption of transformative practices for real estate and land use policy.

+Resilience research includes the 2018 report 10 Principles for Building Resilience, a series of Climate Risk and Real Estate, as well as numerous project profiles in the Developing Urban Resilience collection.
+Additional member engagement is through the ULI Resilience Summit, Resilient Cities Summit, resilience ULI Learning courses and resilience ULI Awards.